airladon/FigureOne/docs/api/tutorials/intro.md

 });
 ```

-When adding an alement to the figure, the most important property (and only one that is required to be defined) is `make` which tells FigureOne which built-in shape to use.
+When adding an element to the figure, the most important property (and only one that is required to be defined) is `make` which tells FigureOne which built-in shape to use.
 The remaining properties are optional.

 For a complete list of built in shapes see:
 * <a href="#2d-shape-primitives">2D Shape Primitives</a>